Get stories and expert advice on all things related to college and parenting.

 College Board has already made online Advanced Placement exams available for students to take from home.

-These exams will still take place on the original predetermined days from May 11th through May 22.
-Courses with portfolio submissions have extended that deadline to May 26.
+These exams took place on the original predetermined days from May 11th through May 22.
+Courses with portfolio submissions extended that deadline to May 26.
+Students who had incomplete exam submissions will be registered to take exams during the August 24-31 window and eligible students should have been notified by July 27.
 View the full schedule for online AP exams here >

 Students can take the test on a computer, tablet or smartphone.
 Each question will be timed, and will require written responses that demonstrate strong knowledge of the subject, rather than multiple-choice questions that could potentially be Googled during test-taking.